Joe Sullivan was sentenced to die in a Florida prison for a nonhomicide offense when he was just 13 years old. He was released after serving 25 years.

-Joe Sullivan is one of only two thirteen-year-olds in the country who were sentenced to life without parole for an offense that did not involve a killing.
-In 1989, Joe was a mentally disabled thirteen-year-old child living in a home where he was regularly subjected to physical and sexual abuse.
+Joe Sullivan is one of only two 13-year-olds in the country who were sentenced to life without parole for an offense that did not involve a killing.
+In 1989, Joe was a mentally disabled 13-year-old child living in a home where he was regularly subjected to physical and sexual abuse.

 On the day of the crime, two older boys convinced Joe to participate in a burglary.
 The three boys entered an empty home and one older boy took some money and jewelry before the three left.
 That afternoon, the elderly homeowner was sexually assaulted in her home.
 She never saw her attacker.

 One of the older boys, who may have been the true assailant, accused Joe of the sexual battery.
 Both older boys received short sentences in juvenile detention.
 Thirteen-year-old Joe Sullivan was charged and tried in adult court.

 Joe was tried by a six-person jury in a one-day proceeding; opening statements began sometime after 9 a.m., and the jury returned its verdict at 4:55 p.m.
 During trial, the prosecutor and witnesses made repeated, unnecessary reference to the fact that Joe is African American and the victim is white; one witness repeatedly said the perpetrator of the assault was a “colored boy” or “a dark colored boy.”